lightbug-io/docs/devices/api/headers.md

 ## 5: Method

 - 1: Set, Request a change, using the data provided.
-- 2: Get, Request the current value.
+- 2: Get, Request the current value or values.
-- 3: Subscribe, Request to be notified of changes.
+- 3: Subscribe, Request to be notified of changes to the value or values.

 ## 10: Forwarded For
 ## 11: Forwarded RSSI